Global climate action can only succeed with China on board

-The People’s Republic of China is one of today's most significant global players ‒ both economically and politically.
-In only 30 years, the country has lifted almost half of its current population of close to 1.4 billion out of absolute poverty.
+China has become one of the most significant global players ‒ both economically and politically.
+In just three decades, the country has managed to largely overcome rural poverty.

 KfW Office Beijing

 Director KfW Office: Dr. Wolfram Erhardt